 Either the photo is cropped wrong.
 Sometimes the missing part is so small that you might not even notice it when you shoot.
 Show the whole thing and only then you can share details.

 Showing your dirty laundry or random items in the background can be distracting.
 Don’t include anything that does not carry your message.
 Don’t rely excessively on photo editing tools to take care of the mess.
 It’s always better to get it right at the beginning. (would you wanna be born pretty or through plastic surgery?)

 Take your art out of the frame so you can avoid reflections from the glass surface.

-Showing your art among other things, or showing too many pieces of art at once can also give this confusion like ‘where should my eyes land?’
+Showing your art among other things, or showing too many pieces of art at once can also give confusion.
 Make sure your art is the star, not the co-stars competing against each other for attention.
 Publish the other artists’ artwork you shoot or repost on a different account.

 Don’t put big ugly watermarks!
 If someone steals your work but you communicate it well, it will be easy to find you via reverse image search.
 So this is a free advertisement.

 Avoid shooting your main image with awkward angles (actually any angle at all).
 It doesn’t render well your art.
 Especially if you have a dark frame, it shows very well how unnatural it looks.
 Take your main photo square like a passport photo.
 It might not be the most creative way to show your work, but it’s the safest way.

 It made quite a buzz, you may know about it, yet it deserves to be published as a quote here as it concerns many artists: